 Storage and support are the standout features of Jira’s Standard and Premium pricing plans, which are billed annually at $7 and $14 per user per month respectively.

-While the free tier only offers 2GB file storage and access to Jira’s support community groups, the Standard plan provides 250GB file storage and live support during local business hours.
+While the free tier only offers 2GB of file storage and access to Jira’s support community groups, the Standard plan provides 250GB of file storage and live support during local business hours.
 The Premium plan includes unlimited file storage and 24/7 support for your team.

 Final Thoughts on Project Management Tools